 Depression Can Be Common in LTC Facilities

 Depression symptoms in those who are in long-term care facilities often occur along with aging and health conditions associated with aging.
 These include pain, anxiety, and cognitive decline.
-This results in a reduced quality of life, increased care costs, greater functional impairment and a higher risk of mortality.
+This results in a reduced quality of life, increased care costs, greater functional impairment, and higher mortality risk.

 Although depression is a highly treatable medical condition, older adults and health care providers alike too often interpret signs and symptoms as a logical consequence of advanced aging, grief, or loneliness which usually comes with getting older and needing help with normal activities of daily living.

 This is why many long-term care facilities attempt to make the inside rooms a more home-like environment.
-Add the quality care that is required and social activities, these efforts can lead to better quality of life and less depression.
+Add the quality care that is required and social activities; these efforts can lead to a better quality of life and less depression.

 Decor and Lighting

-The way a room looks can have a significant impact on if your long-term care has an institutional or homey feeling.
-Certain colors for walls and even bright colors for important items can give the room a more lively feeling as well as making the vitals more identifiable; promoting mobility and independence.
+The way a room looks can significantly impact if your long-term care has an institutional or homey feeling.
+Certain colors for walls and even bright colors for important items can give the room a more lively feeling and make the vitals more identifiable, promoting mobility and independence.
 Nostalgic decors can be soothing and remind residents of a familiar part of their lives and can improve their mood, while natural lighting can give the room a homelier feel.

-Using items that remind you of your family as well as comforting household items such as candles and rugs can add a homey feel to your long-term care.
+Using items that remind you of your family and comforting household items such as candles and rugs can add a homey feel to your long-term care.

 Having familiar and emotionally meaningful items surrounding a resident in their room is very important.
 This includes photos of loved ones, mementos of happy times, and even photos of pets bring a positive emotional outlook and improves the quality of their day-to-day life.